 Stock Options and Restricted Stock.
 The stock options and restricted stock held by the directors and executive officers of Cornell will be treated the same as all other stock options and restricted stock under the terms of the merger agreement.
 Any option to purchase Cornell common stock that must be exercised by its terms prior to the effective time which is not exercised will terminate as of the effective time of the merger.
 The merger agreement provides that upon completion of the merger, each outstanding and unexercised option to acquire shares of Cornell common stock that is not required to be exercised prior to the effective time of the merger, whether vested or unvested, will cease to represent the right to acquire shares of Cornell common stock and will become a right to acquire GEO common stock.
 The number of shares and the exercise price subject to the converted options will be adjusted in accordance with the exchange ratio in the transaction.
 However, the duration and other terms of the Cornell options which are converted into options to acquire shares of GEO will remain the same as the terms of the prior Cornell options.
 Unless an assumed option provides for acceleration of vesting prior to the effective time, such option shall vest upon the effective time of the merger.
 All shares of Cornell restricted stock will vest and be automatically converted into shares of GEO common stock, as adjusted to account for the exchange ratio.
-The following table sets forth, as of upon, the consummation of the merger:
+The following table sets forth, as of August 1, 2010, the number of unvested options and unvested shares of restricted stock held by the directors and executive officers of Cornell that will become fully vested in advance of, or upon, the consummation of the merger: